Natasha-A/iOS-App-Development/README.md

 ## Skills Learned
 * SwiftUI for dynamic user interface building
-* Learned and applied Apple's Human User Interface principles to create standards compliant apps
+* Learned and applied Apple's Human User Interface principles to create standard compliant apps
 * Thoroughly studied MVC Design patterns for view controller classes and app structure
 * Using Swift's classes/structs to build properties + methods and additional features to code
 * Connecting attributes to event management inputs, such as buttons, lables or image views (outlets/actions)